scribe-public/sample-policies/docs/v2/initiatives/rules/sarif/trivy/report-trivy-iac-errors.md

 Signed Evidence for this rule **IS NOT** required by default but is recommended.
 :::
 :::info
-This rule scoped by product.
+Rule is scoped by product.
 :::

 ## Description